ozeki-ai/demo/readme.md

 # TODO - NEXT PHASE

-  * remove "your profile" - add a reset demo option to the menu
   * don't let sam continue unless a playbook has been defined
   * don't let colin continue unless a contract has been generated
   * show saved agreements